MicrosoftLearning/mslearn-ai-studio/Instructions/05-Finetune-model.md

 ---
 lab:
-    title: 'Fine-tune a language model for chat completion in the Azure AI Studio'
+    title: 'Fine-tune a language model for chat completion in the Azure AI Foundry'
 ---

-# Fine-tune a language model for chat completion in the Azure AI Studio
+# Fine-tune a language model for chat completion in the Azure AI Foundry

 When you want a language model to behave a certain way, you can use prompt engineering to define the desired behavior.
 When you want to improve the consistency of the desired behavior, you can opt to fine-tune a model, comparing it to your prompt engineering approach to evaluate which method best fits your needs.

-In this exercise, you'll fine-tune a language model with the Azure AI Studio that you want to use for a custom chat application scenario.
+In this exercise, you'll fine-tune a language model with the Azure AI Foundry that you want to use for a custom chat application scenario.
 You'll compare the fine-tuned model with a base model to assess whether the fine-tuned model fits your needs better.

 Imagine you work for a travel agency and you're developing a chat application to help people plan their vacations.
 The goal is to create a simple and inspiring chat that suggests destinations and activities.
 Since the chat isn't connected to any data sources, it should **not** provide specific recommendations for hotels, flights, or restaurants to ensure trust with your customers.

 This exercise will take approximately **60** minutes.

-## Create an AI hub and project in the Azure AI Studio
+## Create an AI hub and project in the Azure AI Foundry portal

-You start by creating an Azure AI Studio project within an Azure AI hub:
+You start by creating an Azure AI Foundry portal project within an Azure AI hub:

 1. In a web browser, open [https://ai.azure.com](https://ai.azure.com) and sign in using your Azure credentials.
 1. Select the **Home** page, then select **+ New project**.